 The number of criminal cases in Alaska courts counts to 27,445, with 6,423 felony cases and 21,022 misdemeanors accordingly.

 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Along with this workload, the AK District Courts are also responsible for issuing summonses, arrest and search warrants.
-Some of the District Courts also record vital statistics.
-Appeals from District Courts first go to the Superior Court and then the Court of Appeals.
+Some of the these courts also record vital statistics.
+Appeals from the district court level first go to the Superior Court and then the Court of Appeals.